 Shorter URL length for better CTR SEO Ranking

 While having a descriptive URL is important, less is more when it comes to length once the message has been conveyed.
 URLs that go on for too long are simply replaced with ellipses anyhow, so making concise descriptions goes a long way.

 This doesn’t mean that every link on your webpage has to be completely flat, but research has shown that searchers prefer shorter URLs over longer ones.
 Removing as many unnecessary subfolders makes the addresses more clickable, more comfortable to copy/paste, and aesthetically pleasing.

 Business owners often make the mistake of eliminating information within the URL that hints towards the business’ physical location.
-This is a costly error – locality is a massive boon for SEO CTR.
-Having mentions of the city you operate in, or the general neighborhood lets both consumers and search engines know where your content would be best shown
+This is a costly error – locality is a massive boon for CTR SEO.
+Having mentions of the city you operate in, or the general neighbourhood lets both consumers and search engines know where your content would be best shown

 3. Improve Your Titles

 Your title is critical to increasing click through rates.
 Aside from meta descriptions (which we’ll cover shortly), titles are pretty much the only other thing users will see on the search engine SERPs.
 While not all of these tips will apply to every title, try to use them when possible, as a poor title is one of the hardest hitters to CTR.